LeChienCour/inversiva_infrastructure/README.md

 ## 🤝 Contributing

 1. Create feature branches for changes
-2. Test changes in dev environment first
+2. Validate changes in dev environment first
 3. Update documentation for any new features
 4. Follow Terraform and Terragrunt best practices